EldritchElli/SDW/Core.md

 ## Defences

-Each creature has Defences that keeps them alive, these defences represent the characters health, sanity, resistance against damage and resistance against harmful effects.
+Each creature has Defenses that keeps them alive, these defenses represent the characters health, sanity and resistance against damage.

 ## Stamina